Monitor (radio program): The final weekend

 On January 25 and 26, 1975, Monitor spent its last 12 hours looking back on its 20-year history of more than 20,000-plus hours with hosts Big Wilson and John Bartholomew Tucker.
 Many clips were played, including Dave Garroway's interview with Marilyn Monroe on the show's first day, Frank McGee's talk with Martin Luther King Jr. in the early 1960s, Bob and Ray spoofing "Miss Monitor," and reporter Helen Hall riding on a roller-coaster.

 On January 26, Wilson hosted from noon to 3pm while Tucker hosted from 3 to 6pm.
 The program's last guest was Hugh Downs, who talked about his earlier days on Monitor with Tucker.
 During the show's final minutes Sammy Cahn sang about the show's history ("Monitor: It's Been a Long, Long Time"), followed by Tucker thanking the listeners and staff, after which he said his last farewell.
 The final sound heard on Monitor was of the "Beacon", followed by the NBC chimes at 5:58:50pm.

 About 125 stations still carried the program on its last day, with few in major markets.

 In 1983, NBC revived the title for a television news program, Monitor, hosted by Lloyd Dobyns.
-The show was renamed First Camera and was canceled in 1984.
+The show was renamed First Camera before being canceled in 1984.